mika-f/udon-analyzer/docs/analyzers/PLANNED.md

 ## UdonSharp Compiler

-- `ERR: UdonSharp does not yet support 'out' parameters on user-defined methods`
 - `ERR: UdonSharp does not yet support 'in' parameters on user-defined methods`
 - `ERR: UdonSharp does not yet support 'ref' parameters on user-defined methods`
 - `ERR: UdonSharp does not currently support type checking with the \"is\" keyword since Udon does not yet expose the proper functionality for type checking.`